gabriel-de-jesus/labadain-crawler/README.md

 ````

 ## Acknowledgement
-This work is financed by National Funds through the Portuguese funding agency, FCT - Fundação para a Ciência e a Tecnologia under the PhD scholarship grant number SFRH/BD/151437/2021 (DOI 10.54499/SFRH/BD/151437/2021).
+This work is financed by National Funds through the Portuguese funding agency, FCT - Fundação para a Ciência e a Tecnologia under the PhD studentship grant number SFRH/BD/151437/2021 (DOI 10.54499/SFRH/BD/151437/2021).

 ## License